codehubteam-g1/users/README.md

-# users-api
+# Users

-> API for the users service
+> Service that handles the signup of users, delivery people and stores administrators, as well as the authentication for every http request made to the app services.